 Registration is now open for the premier property and casualty insurance event in Texas.

-ICT’s Education Foundation provides scholarships to insurance and risk management students at 11 Texas universities.
+ICT’s Education Foundation has provided scholarships to more than 500 insurance and risk management students at 10 Texas universities.

 We also try and find these students jobs within the insurance industry.

 with a Competitive Edge

 ICT keeps members up-to-date on all aspects of the Texas insurance marketplace, enabling them to make informed business decisions and stay knowledgeable on complex issues and changes impacting their businesses and operations in Texas.